Coronavirus: World Invitational tournament will not take place in 2020

 It was the first time in the history of professional golf in Europe that men and women had played separate tournaments for equal prize money.

-The World Invitational succeeded the Northern Ireland Open, which was staged at Galgorm Castle for several years.

-Golf courses across England, Wales and Northern Ireland were closed earlier this week in a bid to help prevent the spread of the coronavirus.
+Golf courses in the UK and Ireland were closed last week in a bid to help prevent the spread of the coronavirus.